pfsense/docs/source/general/can-i-sell-pfsense.rst

-What can not be offered is a commercial redistribution of pfSense® software, for example the guidelines do not permit someone to offer “Installation of pfSense® software” as a service or to sell a device pre-loaded with pfSense® software to customers without the prior express written permission of ESF pursuant to the trademark policy as referenced in the `RCL Terms and
+What can not be offered is a commercial redistribution of pfSense® software, for example the guidelines do not permit someone to offer "Installation of pfSense® software" as a service or to sell a device pre-loaded with pfSense® software to customers without the prior express written permission of ESF pursuant to the trademark policy as referenced in the `RCL Terms and
 Conditions <https://www.netgate.com/RCL-Terms-and-Conditions.pdf>`__.

-Example 1: A consultant may offer firewall services (e.g. “Fred’s Firewalls”), without mentioning pfSense® software or using the logo in their advertising, marketing material, and so on.
+Example 1: A consultant may offer firewall services (e.g. "Fred’s Firewalls"), without mentioning pfSense® software or using the logo in their advertising, marketing material, and so on.
 They can install pfSense® software and manage it for their customers.

 Example 2: Fred’s Firewalls may make a customized distribution pfSense® software with their own name and logo used in place of the pfSense marks.
-They can use the pfSense marks to truthfully describe the origin of the software, such as “Fred’s Firewall software is derived from the pfSense CE source code.”
-Even though Fred’s Firewall is based on pfSense® software, it can **not** be referred to as “pfSense® software” since it has been modified.
+They can use the pfSense marks to truthfully describe the origin of the software, such as "Fred’s Firewall software is derived from the pfSense CE source code."
+Even though Fred’s Firewall is based on pfSense® software, it can **not** be referred to as "pfSense® software" since it has been modified.

 Example 3: Fred’s Firewalls may sell their customized firewall